SyncfusionExamples/Creating-a-RadialBar-chart-for-the-Worlds-most-powerful-passports-in-2023/README.md

 # Creating-a-RadialBar-chart-for-the-most-and-least-powerful-passports-in-2023
 This article explains how to create a RadialBar Chart to visualize the most and least powerful passports in 2023.

-## TroubleShooting
-### Path too long exception
-If you are facing an path too long exception when building this example project, close visual studio and rename the repository to short and build the project.

 ## Description
 This RadialBar chart will shed light on the most and least powerful passports in 2023, offering a visual representation of the global passport hierarchy.